Le Cordon Bleu Malaysia Campus Open Day

 At school, there are a lot of ingredients that I can touch and experiment with.
 I can also learn different skills from different chefs.
 French chefs usually show us techniques and explain the history and culture behind each dish.
 Japanese chefs tend to teach us how to respect our work, and show us the right attitude in the kitchen.

-On February 26, 2016 the first Boulangerie graduation ceremony of Le Cordon Bleu Paris took place at Le Cercle de l’Union Interalliée.
+On June 7, 2016 the wine and management graduation ceremony of Le Cordon Bleu Paris took place with student friends and family.

 Copyright © 2025 Le Cordon Bleu International B.V.
 All Rights Reserved.